Is LeadBoston for me?

 Self-funded and self-employed participants are asked to contribute the full sponsorship amount of $6,500.
 All fees and tuition are non-refundable.
 Flexible payment plans are negotiable upon request.

-Applications for the 2019 LeadBoston Class open in July.
-If you are interested in more learning more about the program, please reach out to Sheera Bornstein at email@example.com or join our mailing list below.
+Applications for the 2019 LeadBoston Class are OPEN.
+Apply by AUGUST 15TH for EARLY CONSIDERATION and ADMISSION to the class.
+If you are interested in more learning more about the program, please reach out to Sheera Bornstein at firstname.lastname@example.org or join our mailing list below.